brylevkirill/notes/Reinforcement Learning.md

 >	"The Predictron is a quite different approach to model-based RL which focuses end-to-end on predicting the value function.
 The main idea of these methods is to construct an abstract MDP model such that planning in the abstract MDP is equivalent to planning in the real environment.
 This equivalence is achieved by ensuring value equivalence, i.e. that, starting from the same real state, the cumulative reward of a trajectory through the abstract MDP matches the cumulative reward of a trajectory in the real environment.
 The Predictron first introduced value equivalent models for predicting value (without actions).
 Although the underlying model still takes the form of an MDP, there is no requirement for its transition model to match real states in the environment.
 Instead the MDP model is viewed as a hidden layer of a deep neural network.
 The unrolled MDP is trained such that the expected cumulative sum of rewards matches the expected value with respect to the real environment, e.g. by temporal-difference learning."

->	"- trains deep network to implicitly plan via iterative rollouts"
+>	"Trains deep network to implicitly plan via iterative rollouts."
->	"- uses implicit environment model which does not capture dynamics"
+>	"Uses implicit environment model which does not capture dynamics."
->	"- aims at learning Markov reward processes rather than solving Markov decision processes"
+>	"Aims at learning Markov reward process rather than solving MDP."

   - `video` <https://youtube.com/watch?v=BeaLdaN2C3Q> (demo)
   - `video` <https://facebook.com/icml.imls/videos/2366831430268790?t=410> (Silver)